The Argentine made it four goals in two games following his strike against Bordeaux last week, while big-money signing Radamel Falcao struck again

 However, boss Claudio Ranieri would not have long to wait to watch his team open the scoring, as striker Radamel Falcao converted from the penalty spot after Ocampos was felled in the area.

-Jean Fernandez's men went in search of a swift answer and found one through Victor Hugo Montano, who headed home the equalizer some six minutes later.
+Jean Fernandez's men went in search of a swift riposte and found one through Victor Hugo Montano, who headed home the equaliser some six minutes later.

 Riviere completed the rout 10 minutes from time, heading into an empty net after Pionnier could only parry away a deflected shot.

-Monaco hosts Toulouse on Friday in a bid to extend its perfect start to the Ligue 1 season, while Montpellier hosts Sochaux on Saturday.
+Monaco host Toulouse on Friday in a bid to extend their 100 per cent start to Ligue 1, while Montpellier host Sochaux on Saturday.